A COLLABORATIVE, IMMERSIVE INSTALLATION BY LIGHT ARTIST GINGER Q

 Neon and light artist Ginger Q designs and fabricates innovative works made of light, steel, acrylic, and other sculptural elements to create moody environments.

-With a goal of creating meaningful – not mindless – entertainment, creative producers Think Tank Gallery identify artists that create impressive and highly shareable work with important messaging embedded in every Instagrammable moment.
-Alongside our decade of experience producing largescale art installations into which audiences may immerse themselves, and hundreds of millions of social shares and media impressions to capture and spread them, the Think Tank proudly presents Ginger Q’s newest project, Antibodies: an experiential, highly shareable installation that counteracts societal homogeneity.
+With a goal of creating meaningful – not mindless – entertainment, the creative producers at Think Tank Gallery identify artists that create impressive and highly shareable work with important messaging embedded in every Instagrammable moment.
+With that goal at the forefront, the Think Tank proudly presents Ginger Q’s newest project, Antibodies: an experiential, highly shareable installation that counteracts societal homogeneity.

 The project opens on March 23rd, 2019 at Think Tank Gallery & Showroom in Little Tokyo, Downtown Los Angeles